chrisfleisch/w205-labs/exercise_2/Architecture.md

 #### Application Idea

 The idea of this application is to stream data or tweets from Twitter, parse the tweets into words, and count the number of unique words.
-The word and count data is saved in a postgresql database as long as the stream application is running.
-This allows us to run queries against the database as the data is incoming.
+The word and count data is saved in a postgresql database.
+This allows us to run queries against the database as the data is incoming or later after the stream has stopped.
+If the stream starts again the word counts will be updated and counts will continue where they left off.

 #### Architecture description